ARTICLE I. NAME

 The Standing Committees will be responsible for the normal work of the WCPS.
-They shall include: Membership Committee, Nomination Committee, APSA Liaison and Nominations Committee, Sexual Harassment Committee, the Mary Lepper Fund Committee, the Senior Reviewers Committee, and other Standing Committees that the WCPS sees fit to create by vote at its annual meeting.
+They shall include: Nomination Committee, the Sexual Harassment Committee, and other Standing Committees that the WCPS sees fit to create by vote at its annual meeting.

 Selection of committee members is described in Article IV Section 3 above.